Update documents

 If specified, the method inserts a new document if no document matches the filter.

-Updates documents that match the specified parameters and returns an object that includes details about the success of the operation, including the number of documents that were found and the number of documents that were modified.
+Updates documents that match the specified parameters and returns an object that includes details about the operation, including the number of documents that were found and the number of documents that were modified.

 Example response: